 Here are some leading as well as unusual places to find scrap metal.

 Are you interested in becoming a scrap metal collector or scrap metal vendor?
 While some locations where you can find scrap are fairly obvious, there are also sources that many novice scrappers might not consider.
-Only 30% of scrap metal is currently recycled, so a lot of material is still urgently in need of recovery.
+In 2018, only 34% of scrap metal in U.S. municipal solid waste facilities was recycled, so a lot of material is still urgently in need of recovery.
 Whether winning the more visible material or tapping into those otherwise unnoticed sources, the secret of making a profit with scrap metal is to establish a regular supply.
 Here is a list of popular places to find scrap metal.

 It is common for small-scale repair shops to have a lot of metal parts and appliances that they want removed from their property to free up space.
 Amcep Metals also points out that you should check out your local auto repair shops, as opposed to the large chains.

 Be sure to look behind the fence in the industrial areas of your community.
 Smaller manufacturing facilities and warehouses often have "bone yards" behind their facilities where they may have obsolete machinery, obsolete conveyors, damaged steel pallet racking, or other unwanted metal that they are too busy to manage, yet taking up valuable space.
 A lot of businesses will be happy to have you haul their scrap away.

 Retail outlets also periodically remodel and wish to get rid of old steel shelving, damaged shopping carts, or old metal display units.
 You can visit your neighborhood shops, hand out your calling cards, and let them know that you’re available when it comes to removing scrap metal immediately.
 Over time, you should be able to build a healthy rapport with your neighborhood repair shops.
 Don’t forget to emphasize that you offer this service free of cost and at a time of their choosing.